shrirajpawar4/shrirajpawar4/README.md

 - 👯 I’m looking to collaborate for projects
-- 🥅 2022 Goals: Contribute more to Open Source projects and Learn as much as I can.
+- 🥅 2023 Goals: Dive deep into web3 protocols, get into technical writing and master my craft.
 - 📫 How to reach me **pawarshriraj4@gmail.com**